-All the Wget Commands You Should Know - Digital Inspiration
+All the Wget Commands You Should Know

 wget ‐‐spider ‐‐server-response http://example.com/file.iso

-18. Download a file and display the content on screen without saving it locally.
+18. Download a file and display the content on the screen without saving it locally.

 wget ‐‐output-document - ‐‐quiet google.com/humans.txt